turingschool/backend-curriculum-site/module1/projects/futbol/evaluation.md

 _[Back to Futbol Home](./index)_

-For the project eval, you should prepare a 10 minute video presentation that clearly demonstrates the presentation points listed below.
-To create your video presentation, we suggest hopping on a Zoom call with your group partners, sharing your screen, and recording your meeting as you go through the presentation points.
-Then, upload that video to either Google Drive or YouTube.
-When submitting, the survey form will ask for a link to your presentation video.
+For this project, you will have a live evaluation over Zoom with an instructor.
+We may ask you to walk through your code, answer specific questions about your design, or the process you took to arrive at your finished project.

-The technical presentation portion is outlined below with what points should be covered.
-If you have questions about the presentation, please let an instructor know before the submission deadline.
+To prepare for the live evaluation, you and your group should be able to answer the questions in the "sample evaluation" below.
+If you have any  questions, please let your instructor know before the project submission deadline.

-## Presentation points:
+## Sample evaluation walkthrough:

 [ ] Demonstration of functional completeness
  * Display to the viewer the ability to start the program via the runner file, and demonstrate a few of the statistics that can be calculated.